nikkieverett/recipe-app/recipes/sour-cream-sauce-chicken-enchilada.md

 notes:
-directions: 'heat a heavy sauce pan on medium heat add butter melt but don't brown it add flour and whisk for 1 minute until thickened add chicken broth garlic powder
+directions: 'heat a heavy sauce pan on medium heat add butter melt but dont brown it add flour and whisk for 1 minute until thickened add chicken broth garlic powder